aurelia-v-grid/vGrid/README.md

 ---

-I only test with and without bootstrap using other special libs might mess with some inputs/context menus, if you have suggestion how to improve it then please make a issue with it, or code to fix for someof the css libs out there then that is great, I cant test with every one
+* I only test with and without bootstrap
+* Using other special libs might mess with some inputs/context menus, if you have suggestion how to improve it then please make a issue with it, or code to fix for someof the css libs out there then that is great, I cant test with every one
+* **update** 8.Mai, materlize should also work now